Subgroup decomposition in $\text{Out}(F_n)$, Part III: Weak attraction theory: Nonattracted lines

+We continue to analyze the special case of Theorem~\ref{ThmRevisedWAT} (Theorem~G) concerned with lines of maximal height and a top \eg-stratum.
+We state and prove Lemma~\ref{geometricFullHeightCase}, which covers the case of a geometric top stratum.
+Our proof applies also to Proposition~\ref{PropWeakGeomRelFullIrr}, which in \PartFour\ will be incorporated into the conclusions of Theorem~J.

-For stating the geometric case, Lemma~\ref{geometricFullHeightCase}, we continue with the notation laid out in the opening paragraph of Section~\ref{SectionNonattrFullHeight}.
-Assuming the strata $H_r$, $H'_u$ are geometric, we let $\rho_r$, $\rho'_u$ be the closed indivisible Nielsen paths in $G_r$, $G'_u$ of heights $r,u$, respectively; by applying Proposition~\refGM{PropGeomEquiv}, up to reorienting these Nielsen paths we have $[\rho_r]=[\rho'_u]$.
+The reader may wish to review the notations established in the beginning of Sections~\ref{SectionTheoremGStatement} and~\ref{SectionNonattrFullHeight}.
+We assume the strata $H_r$, $H'_u$ are geometric---equivalently the lamination pairs $\Lambda^\pm_\phi = \Lambda^\pm_\psi$ are geometric (Proposition~\refGM{PropGeomEquiv} and Definition~\refGM{DefGeometricLamination})---we let $\rho_r$, $\rho'_u$ be the closed indivisible Nielsen paths in $G_r$, $G'_u$ of heights $r,u$, respectively.
+By applying Proposition~\refGM{PropGeomEquiv}, up to reorienting these Nielsen paths we have $[\rho_r]=[\rho'_u]$.